sanghaisubham/Product-Viewer/README.md

 # Product-Viewer
-This program can be used to view the results for any search results on the system for further reference.
+This program can be used to view the results for any search results on the system on various Websites.
 This program searches for a product on sites like :

  1)Amazon